taisazero/langchain-crashcourse/README.md

 git clone https://github.com/taisazero/langchain-crashcourse.git
 ```

-## Intro to the Basic Components of Langchain
+## Intro to Chains Lab
-Go to the [notebook](Insert link here) to access this section of the crash course.
+Go to the [notebook](https://github.com/taisazero/langchain-crashcourse/blob/main/notebooks/1-intro_to_chains_exercise.ipynb) to access this section of the crash course.

-## Building a Simple LLM Application
+## Building a Simple Agent Lab
-Go to the [notebook](Insert link here) to access this section of the crash course.
+Go to the [notebook](https://github.com/taisazero/langchain-crashcourse/blob/main/notebooks/2-simple_agent_exercise.ipynb) to access this section of the crash course.

-## Final Lab Project
+## Retrieval-based Question Answering Lab
 In this small project you will build 🤗**HuggingTutor** , an LLM-based application that can answer questions, help resolve errors, and write tutorials about HuggingFace's Transformers library accurately by retrieving answers from the library's documentation.

-Go to the [notebook](Insert link here) to access this section of the crash course.
+Go to the [notebook](https://github.com/taisazero/langchain-crashcourse/blob/main/notebooks/3-retrieval_aug_geen_exercise.ipynb) to access this section of the crash course.

 ## Contact
 If you have any questions, please contact me at [ealhossa@uncc.edu](mailto:ealhossa@uncc.edu).